Resources for Speakers - Anecdotes About Books and Authors

 Norman Mailer's publishers forced him to drop the then unprintable word from The Naked and The Dead in 1948, replacing it with 'fug' When Dorothy Parker met him she said So yr the young man who can't spell fuck

 George Bernard Shaw a 'passionless philanderer' married equally frigid Charlotte who's major attraction was inheritance of £4000 pa and a determination never to consummate the marriage - they lasted 45 years

 One of the most prolific writer ever (of books published) was Charles Hamilton, most famous for creating comic book character Billy Bunter.
 He used 28 pseudonyms and is reckoned to have written 75m words in his lifetime

-The most prolific writer ever is said to be Brazilian author Jose Carlos Ryoki de Alpoim Inoue, who between 1986 and 1996 had a whopping 1,058 novels published.
+Another candidate for the most prolific writer ever isme Brazilian author Jose Carlos Ryoki de Alpoim Inoue, who between 1986 and 1996 had a whopping 1,058 novels published.

 The world's most prolific 'author' Philip M Parker.
 He has 85,000 books listed on Amazon, although he says he has over 200,000 titles.
 Books such as The 2007-2012 Outlook for Bathroom Toilet Brushes in the US.
 It is 677 pages long and retails at $495.
 (A later edition, covering the years 2009-2014, sells for $795.)
 How can he do this?
 He has invented a machine to write books.
 It takes him about 20 minutes to write each book.
 First he feeds in a recipe for writing a particular genre.
 Then you hook up to a big database of info on that subject.
 The computer then parses the facts into book format.
 Nothing but the title actually exists until someone places an order, typically through an online seller such as Amazon.
 The computer then assembles the content and prints a single copy.